Rashami Desai: Established success with Uttaran (2009–2016)

 In 2013, Desai played the part of Natkhat Sali in Colors TV's stand-up comedy show Nautanki: The Comedy Theatre.

 In 2014, Desai appeared as a victim of blind faith and a woman who is tortured by her own family in the episode-based shows Savdhaan India and CID respectively.

 In 2015, Desai participated in Fear Factor: Khatron Ke Khiladi 6.
 She was eliminated, but was brought back on the show as a wild card entrant.
 She was again eliminated just before the finale along with Sana Khan.
 She then participated in Nach Baliye 7 with her then spouse Nandish Sandhu and they became first runners-up.
 In October 2015, Desai appeared as a deaf and mute girl in Palash Muchhal's music video titled Teri Ek Hassi alongside Nandish Sandhu.
 It was sung by Jubin Nautiyal.
 Later in the year, Desai briefly appeared in Colors TV's Ishq Ka Rang Safed where she played the grey role of Tulsi, a widow with hidden motives.

 In 2016, Desai essayed the negative role of dark supernatural character Preeti in &TV's Adhuri Kahaani Hamari.
 She also participated in Box Cricket League in March 2016.
 Desai then appeared in Palash Muchhal's dance based music video titled Sajna Ve alongside Salman Yusuff Khan.
 It was sung by Monali Thakur and Dilip Soni.
 Desai then participated in Balaji Telefilms' comedy reality show Mazaak Mazaak Mein, aired on Life OK.
-Desai also completed the 2016 anthology drama film Rare & Dare Six-X, that also starred Rituparna Sengupta and Shweta Tiwari in important roles.